 Over time, individual commissioners were sent more and more direct emails and social media posts from the public.
 It would have been worth developing an actual policy and practice about forbidding such efforts, and redirecting any such inputs to the CRC's public input channels.
-Such contacts are specifically disallowed, since "Commission members . . . may not . . . receive communications about redistricting matters from anyone outside of a public hearing" (Gov't Code §8253.a.3).
+Such contacts are specifically disallowed, since "Commission members . . . may not . . . receive communications about redistricting matters from anyone outside of a public hearing" (Gov. Code, § 8253, subd. (a)(3)).